-To minimize L_f , a particle swarm optimization (PSO) algorithm [36] is used owing to its simplicity and robustness.
+To minimise L_f , a particle swarm optimisation algorithm [36] is used owing to its simplicity and robustness.
 Initially, random values of d are assigned to particles of the swarm.
-Based on the cost associated to each particle calculated from Equations (5) and (6), the particles and thus the values of d evolve toward the optimal values in accordance to the convergence behaviour of the swarm.
-In the critical case when the wind force is greater than the threshold, $f > F{\tau}$, the tracker will be switched to a protective mode so that the solar panel will be in parallel with the ground to minimize the resistance force.
-The output of this optimization, as illustrated in Fig. 3, provides references for the dependable controllers.
-Figure 5 shows the flowchart of the proposed control algorithm.
+Based on the cost associated with each particle calculated from (5) and (6), the particles and thus the values of d evolve towards the optimal values in accordance to the convergence behaviour of the swarm.
+In the critical case when the wind force is greater than the threshold, $f > F{\tau}$, the tracker will be switched to a protective mode so that the solar panel will be in parallel with the ground to minimise the resistance force.
+The output of this optimisation, as illustrated in Fig. 3, provides references for the dependable controllers.
+Fig. 5 shows the flowchart of the proposed control algorithm.

-4.5 Stability of dependable control systems
+4.5 Stability of DepCSs

 Given the state feedback control and dependable control structure in the above subsections, constraints on feedback gains are now derived to ensure the stability of DepCS.
-First, the state and control increment are defined respectively as:
+First, the state and control increment are defined, respectively, as subject to the following constraints: